FAQs

 • Stipends will be received at the end of each month during the placement.
 Different payment intervals are possible.

 • Many previous fellows have been hired by their host institutions, however, completing a placement does not require the host organisation to offer a job opportunity.
-It depends on the fit, on whether or not the host organisation is impressed and whether or not they have the capacity or need to take the fellow on.
-Besides that, placements offer you a network and valuable career paths for work within EU institutions.
+It depends on the fellow’s fit, performance, and the host organisation’s hiring needs.
+Besides that, placements offer you a network and valuable career paths for work within European institutions.

 Apply